Vibrational-Electron Heating in Plasma Flows: A Thermodynamically Consistent Model: Proposed Vibrational-Electron Heating Model

 We here outline a derivation from basic principles of a novel electron heating model that both satisfies the detailed balance principle and that is thermodynamically consistent.
-This is here accomplished by first defining an \emph{effective} activation energy as the average activation energy of all vibrationally excited states, as follows:
+This is here accomplished by first defining an \emph{effective} activation energy as the average activation energy of all vibrationally excited states, as follows: {

-where $N_{{\rm N_2}(v)}$ is the sum of the number densities of all $\rm N_2$ vibrationally excited states (excluding the ground state).
+Noting that $e_{\rm v}$ is the average nitrogen vibrational energy per unit mass (excluding the zero-point energy) and defining $N_{{\rm N_2}(v)}$ as the sum of the number densities of all $\rm N_2$ vibrationally excited states (excluding the ground state), the latter can also be written as:}

 We can substitute the partial density of nitrogen $\rho_{\rm N_2}$ by $N_{\rm N_2} m_{\rm N_2}$ with $N_{\rm N_2}$ being the number density of all nitrogen molecules and $m_{\rm N_2}$ the mass of one nitrogen molecule.
 It is emphasized that $N_{\rm N_2}$ is not the number density of the ground state of $\rm N_2$.
-Rather, it is the sum of the number densities of all $\rm N_2$ states, include the ground state and all excited states.
+Rather, it is the sum of the number densities of all $\rm N_2$ states, including the ground state and all excited states.
 Then, using the symbol $f_v$ to denote the fraction of N$_2$ within the $v$ vibrational state, Eq.~(\ref{eqn:eff_act_energy}) can be rewritten to:

 Noting that the sum of all $f_v$s including the ground state $v=0$ must equal 1, it follows that:

 We can obtain $f_v$ from the Boltzmann distribution described in \cite[pp. 518, 578]{book:1989:anderson} and \cite[pp. 111, 418]{book:2012:capitelli} given $T_{\rm v}$: